madhav-madhusoodanan/brainstorm/README.md

 # Brainstorm (under development)

-A server-side web framework for the Brainfuck language
+A virtual machine for server-side Brainfuck language

 Rules:<br />
 The last cell in the memory (by default, at index 29,999) is the flag cell<br />